-In the interests of safety, the Parties agree that daily minimum staffing shall be eighteen (18) bargaining unit employees per shift, not including the Battalion Chief.
-The District shall utilize the appropriate overtime list(s) in order to maintain minimum shift staffing.
+In the interests of safety, the Parties agree that daily minimum staffing shall be twenty-one (21) bargaining unit employees per shift.
+District shall utilize the appropriate overtime list(s) in order to maintain minimum shift staffing.
 The Parties agree that, in the case of bona fide economic reasons, either party may request to re-visit daily staffing numbers.
 Any disputes related to those discussions shall be resolved in accordance with the impasse procedures established in Section 14 of the Illinois Public Labor Relations Act.